The single-property landlord

 Three kinds of work.
 One platform.

-Properties added in two minutes.
+Properties added with the details that matter.
 Ownership splits handled at the property level.
 Bank feeds per property, per owner, per loan.
-The portfolio view that updates as the portfolio grows.

-Every deduction captured against the property it belongs to.
-Interest, rates, repairs, depreciation from your quantity surveyor's schedule — all posted, all traceable.
-The tax-agent pack writes itself.
+Deductions captured against the property they belong to.
+Interest, rates, repairs, and depreciation from your quantity surveyor's schedule stay traceable.

 Your property manager's job does not change either.
-They send the monthly statement the way they always have. myaccountant reads it, posts it, splits it, and keeps the audit trail.
-No new software for your PM.
-No awkward conversations.
+They send the monthly statement the way they always have. myaccountant reads it, prepares the split, and keeps the audit trail.
+No new software for your property manager.

 See how myaccountant works alongside tax agents and property managers →